 (ii) Inventory Management

 The Purchase Order should include all the specifications such as Product Name, Number of Units, Standard Grade, Weight/Size, etc. Another thing that falls under the duty of the Restaurant Manager is to supervise the Storage of the inventory items.
-The items should have proper Storage and a separate area for storing dry, refrigerated, and frozen goods.
+Therefore, the items should have proper Storage and a separate area for storing dry, refrigerated, and frozen goods.

 Restaurant management software becomes highly critical here.
 The incorporation of a typical restaurant POS should be able to track your raw material, predict your future requirements, keep a relationship with your vendors, and manage your purchase orders.